MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02b_Configure just-in-time (JIT) VM access in Defender for Cloud.md

 ### Enable JIT on your VMs from Azure virtual machines

-    Note: You can enable JIT on a VM from the Azure virtual machines pages of the Azure portal.
+    >**Note**: You can enable JIT on a VM from the Azure virtual machines pages of the Azure portal.

 1. From the Azure portal, search for and select **Virtual machines.**